numba/numba/docs/source/reference/numpysupported.rst

         print(i.view(np.uint64))

 Structured scalars support attribute getting and setting, as well as member lookup using constant strings.
-These constant strings are allowed to be stored in a local or global tuple.
+Strings stored in a local or global tuple are considered constant strings and can be used for member lookup.

 .. code:: pycon